google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.md

 Technically, the only required parameter for `showNotification()` is the title.
-Practically speaking, you should include a body and an icon.
+Practically speaking, you should include a body and an icon (ideally 192x192 px).

 Finally, we'll process the user's response using the `notificationclick` and `notificationclose` methods.